wren-lang/wren/doc/site/functions.markdown

 ## Block argument example

 Let's look at a complete example, so we can see both ends.

-This may be a bit of a spoiler for [classes](classes.html), so feel free to read that page first and come back.

 Here's a fictional class for something that will call a function when a click event is sent to it.
 It allows us to pass just a